CCShoop/MCServerStatus/README.md

-# GuessTheTracker
+# MCServerStatus
-Discord bot to show server status in Discord.
+Discord bot to show Minecraft server status in a Discord message.

 ### You need a .env file in the directory!